Inequivalent contact structures on Boothby-Wang 5-manifolds: Topology of circle bundles

 where $\overline{e}$ denotes the mod 2 reduction of $e$.
 Hence the kernel of $\pi^*$ is $\{0,\overline{e}\}$.
-This implies the claim. \end{proof} We now specialize to the case where the dimension of $M$ is equal to 4. \begin{thm} Let $X$ be a simply-connected closed oriented 5-manifold which is a circle bundle over a closed oriented 4-manifold $M$.
+This implies the claim. \end{proof} We now specialize to the case where the dimension of $M$ is equal to 4. \begin{thm} Let $X$ be a simply-connected closed oriented 5-manifold which is a circle bundle over a closed oriented connected 4-manifold $M$.
 Then $M$ is simply-connected and the Euler class $e$ is indivisible.
 Moreover, the integral homology and cohomology of $X$ are torsion free and given by: \begin{itemize} \item $H_0(X)\cong H_5(X)\cong\mathbb{Z}$ \item $H_1(X)\cong H_4(X)\cong 0$ \item $H_2(X)\cong H_3(X)\cong \mathbb{Z}^{b_2(M)-1}$. \end{itemize} \end{thm} \begin{proof} We only have to prove that the cohomology of $X$ is torsion free and the formula for $H_2(X)$.
 The cohomology groups $H^0(X),H^1(X)$ and $H^5(X)$ are always torsion free for an oriented 5-manifold $X$.
 We have the following part of the Gysin sequence:

-By assumption, $H^3(M)=0$.
-Therefore the homomorphism $\pi_*$ injects $H^3(X)$ into $H^2(M)$, which is torsion free by the assumption that $M$ is simply-connected.
+By assumption $H^3(M)=0$.
+Therefore the homomorphism $\pi_*$ injects $H^3(X)$ into $H^2(M)$, which is torsion free by the assumption that $M$ is simply-connected and the universal coefficient theorem.
 Hence $H^3(X)$ is torsion free itself.
 It remains to consider $H^2(X)$ and $H^4(X)$.
-By the Universal Coefficient Theorem and Poincar\'e duality, $H^2(X)$ is torsion free if and only if $H_1(X)$ is torsion free, if and only if $H^4(X)$ is torsion free.
+By the universal coefficient theorem and Poincar\'e duality $H^2(X)$ is torsion free if and only if $H_1(X)$ is torsion free, if and only if $H^4(X)$ is torsion free.
 Since $H_1(X)=0$, we see that $H^2(X)$ and $H^4(X)$ are torsion free.